The Directors present herewith the Nineteenth Annual Report on the

 Section 143(12) of the Act.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS / COURTS /

 The Hon''ble High Court of Judicature at Madras, vide it''s Order dated

-June 25, 2015, has sanctioned the Scheme of Arrangement among IDFC
+June 25, 2015, sanctioned the Scheme of Arrangement among IDFC and IDFC

 ANTI SEXUAL HARASSMENT POLICY

-Harassment that were reported during the
+policy.
+No instances of Sexual Harassment were reported during the

 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND